Reuse a Calendar in Future Years – Frugal and Sustainable

 There’s an even better way to reuse a calendar that doesn’t require waiting.
 In Asgard Press calendars, every monthly image is perforated so you can easily remove it from the calendar as a print, and every print is sized to fit standard frames.
 Asgard Press calendars have been designed this way from the very beginning, so if you come across an old one, those images will fit standard frames as well.
 You can reuse your calendars as year-round wall décor and get a calendar plus 13 art-quality prints for one price.

-If after all that, you still want a brand-new calendar, Asgard Press has you covered with 50 titles for 2023.
+If after all that, you still want a brand-new calendar, Asgard Press has you covered with 34 titles for 2024.
 You can see all of them here.
 And if you’re still into saving money, check out our volume discounts and free gifts with purchase.
 You can get more information about those here.
-After you buy that new 2023 calendar, hang onto it because you’ll be able to use it again in 2034!
+After you buy that new 2024 calendar, hang onto it because someone will be able to use it again in 2052!